Kentucky Books: Best Novels Set in the Bluegrass State

 In 1954, a gallery owner on Martha’s Vineyard takes a special interest in a 19th-century equestrian oil painting, even though the artist and provenance are unknown.

-In 2019, a Smithsonian scientist from Australia and a Nigerian-American art historian unexpectedly connect through a common interest in the painting as they look for clues to the origin.
+In 2019, a Smithsonian scientist from Australia and a Nigerian-American art historian unexpectedly connected through a common interest in the painting as they looked for clues to the origin.

 This story goes well beyond horse racing and art.
 The page-turning storytelling has detailed descriptions and depth that will stick with you long after you finish the book.
-We both rated it 5 stars, and our readers agree with their average rating being of 4.63 out of 5.
+We both rated it 5 stars, and our readers agree, with an average rating of 4.6 out of 5.

 Book Summary